debitoor/fetcher/README.md

 If response is of `"content-type": "text/` it will return the response of `await response.text()`.

-If response is not of either type, it will instead return the response as is.
+If response is not of either type, it will just return the response as is.

 The Fetcher takes a `baseUrl` and an optional `FetchError`.
 If the optional `FetchError` is not provided, it will instead use a default `DefaultFetchError` in case of request errors.